Does Wood Expand In Heat? 4 Methods To Stop it

 As you can see, the expansion of wood happens due to high humidity and the thermal expansion of wood fibers.
 The expansion amount is hard to notice.

-Wood twists and warps due to irregular expansions of the wood.
-To keep wood from warping, you’ll have not to keep wood in extreme hot or cold weather.
+To keep wood from warping, you’ll have not to keep wood in extremely hot or cold weather.

 Does Wood Expand In Summer Or Winter?

-Wood expands in summer and contracts during winter.
 When it is hot in summer, that means the air holds high moisture content.
 Therefore, the relative humidity of air goes down during hot months.

 In order to balance humidity in the air, the moisture absorbs into the wood which causes expansion of the wood.
 This is why wood expands in summer.